bviveros/ttt/README.md

 a player will input the number that they wish their respective piece(x or o) to go on

 game allows for a single play through

+run the command 'make' to compile the cpp file. accompanying makefile will help compile the program easily